SaxySam/Git_Instructions/README.md

 The two repository hosting websites you are most likely to use are **GitHub** (<https://github.com/>) and **GitLab** (<https://gitlab.com/>); more specifically, the University of Canterbury GitLab host: **EngGit** (<https://eng-git.canterbury.ac.nz/>).

-> These websites not only provide convenient place to upload and download repositories from, but also provide an easy way to view and manage a repositories file structure, change history, and settings without having to use the terminal or create your own system.
+> These websites not only provide a convenient place to upload and download repositories from, but also provide an easy way to view and manage a repository's file structure, change history, and settings without having to use the terminal or create your own system.

-As such, this document covers steps for practices applicable to both hosts, however most steps should be transferrable to any repository host or any use of the terminal.
+As such, this document covers steps for practices applicable to both hosts; however, most steps should be transferrable to any repository host or any use of the terminal.

 ---